CoffeePhreak/MadMath/README.md

 # TO USE MAD MATH
-Download and unzip MadMath.zip to the desired location, then double click MadMath.pyw in the MadMath directory to launch.
+From this repository's code button, download and unzip MadMath.zip to the desired location then double click MadMath.pyw in the MadMath directory to launch.

 ## ABOUT MAD MATH